 - Top Link - This one comes from MartinDale.com.
 Believe it or not, it's a footer link, and it's included because both sites belong to the LexisNexis Digital Network.
 Yes, Lawyer.com gets its strongest link from a network.
 The key here is that it's not a private network, and there's nothing to hide.
 It's your call whether or not Google is counting this link, but it obviously hasn't hurt them.

 - Link #2 - The link comes from the front page of a link directory called refdesk.
 It's a fairly popular one, with an Alexa rank of under 22,000 (don't get me started on Alexa), and all the links appear to be to very authoritative sites.

 - Link #3 - Another link from MartinDale.

 - Link #4 - A link from their YouTube page, which currently has 207 subscribers and 115,000 video views.

 - Link #5 - Ignoring yet another MartinDale link, the next link came from a blog editor profile on LawProfessors.TypePad.com.

 The Takeaway - Less cutting edge link building techniques can still work if the links come from authoritative domains.
 Exact match domains still matter, and authority breeds authority.

 Keyword: How to Lose Weight Fast

-I checked the Google AdWords Keyword Tool to see what the most popular exact match keyword related to "diet" was, and this was it.
+I checked the Google Ads Keyword Tool to see what the most popular exact match keyword related to "diet" was, and this was it.
 It's also a highly competitive keyword.
 A page on Fitness Tips For Life took the spot.
 It's an extensive list of 101 ways to lose weight and appears very informative.
 The page itself had almost no external links, and tons of internal links, so I checked out the links to the highest ranked page, which was the home page.